-Part 1 - Contents of Annual Report (1) Summary of contents the annual report must include: (a) A report of operations, prepared by the directors in accordance with the Finance Page 12 - 107 Minister's orders: (b) financial statements, prepared by the directors under clause 2 of this schedule; and Page 140 - 184 (c) the Auditor-General's report on those financial statements, prepared under Part 2 of Page 140 - 141 this schedule and addressed to the responsible Minister.
-(2) Financial Statements (1) The financial statements must be prepared in accordance with the Finance Compliant Minister's orders and must give a true and fair view of the matters that those orders require to be included in the statements.
-(2) If financial statements prepared in accordance with the Finance Minister's orders Financial would not otherwise give a true and fair view of the matters required by those orders, statements give a the Directors must add such information and explanations as will give a true and fair true and accurate view of those matters. record Page 140 - 184 (3) In the financial statements the directors must state whether in their opinion the Page 142 financial statements give a true and fair view of the matters required by the Finance Minister's orders.
-The TSRA is not a (4) if the Commonwealth Authority is a GBE or SMA, the directors must state whether or not, in their opinion, there are, when the statement is made, reasonable grounds to GBE or SMA believe that the authority will be able to pay its debts as and when they fall due.
+Part 1 - Contents of Annual Report

+(1) Summary of contents the annual report must include:

+- (a) A report of operations, prepared by the directors in accordance with the Finance Page 12 107 Minister's orders; - (c) the Auditor-General's report on those financial statements, prepared under Part 2 of this schedule and addressed to the responsible Minister.

+Page 140 184

+Page 140 141

+(2) Financial Statements

+(1) The financial statements must be prepared in accordance with the Finance Minister's orders and must give a true and fair view of the matters that those orders require to be included in the statements.
+Compliant

+(2) If financial statements prepared in accordance with the Finance Minister's orders would not otherwise give a true and fair view of the matters required by those orders, the Directors must add such information and explanations as will give a true and fair view of those matters.
+Financial statements give a true and accurate record

+Page 140 - 184

+(3) In the financial statements the directors must state whether in their opinion the financial statements give a true and fair view of the matters required by the Finance Minister's orders.
+Page 142

+(4) if the Commonwealth Authority is a GBE or SMA, the directors must state whether or not, in their opinion, there are, when the statement is made, reasonable grounds to believe that the authority will be able to pay its debts as and when they fall due.
+The TSRA is not a GBE or SMA